datahub-project/datahub/docs/api/tutorials/creating-users-and-groups.md

 This helps to avoid confusion or conflicts over who is responsible for specific datasets and can improve the overall effectiveness.

 ### Goal Of This Guide
-This guide will show you how to create or update users and groups with embedded users.
+This guide will show you how to create or update users and groups.

 ## Pre-requisites
 For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.